AA VISITING SCHOOL HAWAII

 “There are three departments of architecture: the art of building, the making of timepieces, and the construction of machinery.“

-The AA Visiting School Hawaii is an architectural workshop dedicated to the investigation of flying machines through fabrication and geometry as well as performance and choreography.
+The AA Visiting School Hawaii is a design workshop dedicated to the investigation of architecturally constructed flying machines.

-Gliding between its leisurely vocation and its scientific relevance, we will immerse into this legacy starting from the world’s oldest form of air-craft: the kite.
+Gliding between its leisurely vocation and its scientific relevance, we will immerse into this legacy designing the world’s oldest form of air-craft: the kite.

 Costantino di Sambuy

-A graduate of the Architectural Association School of Architecture, Borja is a Spanish architect, model maker, and amateur mechanic.
+BORJA MUGUIRO — A graduate of the AA School of Architecture, Borja is a Spanish architect, model maker, and amateur mechanic.
 He’s worked in Los Angeles, Spain and is currently based in London practicing at Rogers, Stirk Harbour and Partners.